5 video projects every teacher should try

 2) Make an Animated book trailer

 Convincing students (especially younger ones) to pick up a book can be one of the most challenging tasks for both teachers and parents.
 Reading is fundamental, and in this day and age, there seems to be a preference for watching videos.
 Having said that, it shouldn’t mean that video has to drown out reading.
 Far from it.
 Why not use video to promote literature?
-Challenge your students to create an animated movie styled trailer about their favorite book that will excite their classmates and inspire them to read that very book.
+Challenge your students to create a book review video or an animated movie styled trailer about their favorite book that will excite their classmates and inspire them to read that very book.

 3) Create a How-To-Video